 The timeline depends on the size of the unit and the scope of works required.

-- Small office or retail unit (up to 1,500 sq ft, light scope): 5–8 working days
+- Small office or retail unit (up to 1,500 sq ft, light scope): 5 to 8 working days

-- Medium unit (1,500–5,000 sq ft, standard redecoration and make good): 2–3 weeks
+- Medium unit (1,500 to 5,000 sq ft, standard redecoration and make good): 2 to 3 weeks

-- Large unit or light industrial (5,000–20,000 sq ft): 3–6 weeks
+- Large unit or light industrial (5,000 to 20,000 sq ft): 3 to 6 weeks

-A reputable dilapidations contractor will give you a fixed programme of works at quotation stage — start date, completion date, and a schedule tied to the individual items in the landlord's document.
+A reputable dilapidations contractor will give you a fixed programme of works at quotation stage, start date, completion date, and a schedule tied to the individual items in the landlord's document.
 If they can't, find someone who can.

 What to look for in a dilapidations contractor